What makes math problems hard for reinforcement learning: a case study: Hyperparameters

-Here we discuss the hyperparameters used to train the Proximal Policy Optimization (PPO) and Transformer models of \autoref{sec:rl} and \autoref{sec:lm} respectively.
-The hyperparameters of PPO are given in \autoref{tab:ppo_hyperparameters}.
-These hyperparameters were defined in the main text in \autoref{sec:ppo}.
+The hyperparameters of PPO are given in \cref{tab:ppo_hyperparameters}.
+These hyperparameters were defined in the main text in \cref{sec:ppo}.
 Each of the two networks ---the actor and the critic--- was a 2-layer feed forward neural network with 512 neurons and $tanh$ non-linearlities.
 We used Adam optimizer for training.

 The performance of PPO is known to be highly sensitive to various implementation details in addition to the choice of hyperparameters \cite{shengyi2022the37implementation, engstrom2020implementation}.
 We used the single-file implementation of PPO in CleanRL \cite{huang2022cleanrl}, which has been well-benchmarked against the results of the original paper \cite{schulman2017proximal}.
 Following \cite{engstrom2020implementation}, we used advantage normalization and clipped value loss.
 If the KL divergence between the old and the updated policy exceeded the target KL divergence in a mini-batch, we skipped the remaining mini-batches in the optimization phase to avoid a large jump in policy.
 We did not ablate all of the choices of hyperparameters to investigate the importance of each choice.